OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Norway’s west coast is the perfect place to watch nature thaw after a long winter.
-To call the fjord-scarred landscape breath-taking would be an understatement.
+To call the fjord-scarred landscape breathtaking would be an understatement.
 Start the journey in Bergen, Norway’s second-largest city, before venturing to the Hardangerfjord region, famous for its waterfalls and glacial treks, not to mention Trolltunga, a dizzying outcrop of rock that hovers 700 metres (2297 feet) above an icy lake below.
-Quite possibly one of the most peaceful environments on earth, this is a perfect place to escape and reconnect with the natural world.
+Quite possibly one of the most peaceful environments on Earth, this is the perfect place to escape and reconnect with the natural world.
 It’s important to note that Trolltunga is not considered completely safe to hike until mid-June, so if you want to go in the spring, it’s best to hire a guide who knows the area well.

 With its Medieval architecture and surrounding vineyards, Lausanne is a little slice of paradise on Lake Geneva.
-This university city connects to the glistening water, occupied by paddle-boat steamers, via the world’s steepest underground railway.
+This university city connects to the glistening water, occupied by paddleboat steamers, via the world’s steepest underground railway.
 Lausanne is also popular with visitors from across Europe for its famous Gothic cathedral and Olympic Museum.
 Inside the picturesque old town’s narrow, winding alleyways, discover Swiss culinary delights and fashionable bars from which to watch the world go by.

 The smallest island of the Canary archipelago, El Hierro was declared a UNESCO World Biosphere Reserve in 2000.
 Its jagged coastline, formed by volcanic activity, is unlike any other in the world, with photo opportunities at every corner.
-From its volcanic outcrops in the South and West, the fertile valley and vineyards of El Golfo in the North West and the dense pine forests of the island’s centre El Hierro has plenty to explore.
-The island’s natural pools – in particular the Charco Azul – are a must visit.
+Take a trip to the volcanic outcrops in the south and west, the fertile valley and vineyards of El Golfo in the northwest and the dense pine forests of the island’s centre.
+The island’s natural pools – in particular the Charco Azul – are also worth a visit.